SamuelKane2/Sword-and-Sorcery-A-New-Dawn/README.md

-# Second Quarter Template

-> ⚠️ <ins style="color:yellow;">**ALERT**</ins> ⚠️ If you are seeing this, it means you aren't done with your project yet because you haven't updated the README.md file.
-Make sure to double check the rubric to make sure you aren't missing any easy points before submitting your project.
-Once you've done so, you can remove this text from the file.

-### Gameplay Features to Be Graded (Max 8)
+### Gameplay Features
 * Movement and Collision
-* Enemies and Traps
+* Enemies
 * Tilemaps and Worldbuilding
+* Inventory
+* Dialouge
+* GUI
-* ?
+* Combat

-### Examples/Locations of Implemented Features for Grading
+### Examples/Locations of Implemented Features
-* Inheritance -
+* Inheritance - Collect is used as a class name for picking stuff up.
-* Encapsulation -
+* Encapsulation - Also in the iunventory GUI code there is an example of enscapuslaion in a few of the IF statments where there is a varbible that can't be used anywhere else.
 * Polymorphism -
 * Abstraction -
 * Godot Features